browserengineering/book/book/reflow.md

 ```

 ::: {.warning}
-I cannot overemphasize how it important it is right now to *stop and
+I cannot overemphasize how it important it is to *stop and debug now*.
-debug*.
-If you\'re anything like me, you will have a long list of very
-minor bugs, including forgetting to add `self` to stuff when moving it
+Fix the minor bugs (for me: forgetting to add `self` to variables when
-out of constructors, not moving the `children` array, and passing the
+moving them out of constructors; forgetting to move the `children`
-wrong number of arguments to one of the two layout phases.
-If you don\'t
+array; and passing the wrong number of arguments to `layout2` before
-get things working bug-free now, you\'ll spend three times as long
-debugging the next phase, where we make things yet more complicated by
+we make things more complicated by only calling `layout1` sometimes.
-only calling `layout1` sometimes.
-Read through all of the constructors
+It's also a good idea to read through all of the constructors for the
-for the layout classes to make sure they\'re not doing anything
+layout classes to make sure they\'re not doing anything interesting.
-interesting.
 :::

 Incrementalizing layout